howardjones/network-weathermap/README.md

+## PHP Network Weathermap 0.98

-This is PHP Network Weathermap, version 0.97b by Howard Jones (howie@thingy.com)
+This is PHP Network Weathermap, version 0.98 by Howard Jones (howie@thingy.com)

 See the docs sub-directory for full HTML documentation, FAQ and example config.